EdenEast/nightfox.nvim/usage.md

 #### styles {table}

 `styles` is a table that contains a list of syntax components and their corresponding style.
 These styles can be any combination of |highlight-args|.
-The syntax components are the :
+The list of syntax components are:

+- comments
+- functions
+- keywords
+- numbers
+- strings
+- types
+- variables

+Example:

 ```lua
 local options = {